 We all know the basic, 8-hour-a-night sleep prescription.
 That’s the number that gets tossed around a lot, as the amount of sleep we’re all supposed to be shooting for every night.
-Like with so much about sleep, the reality on the ground is more complex.
+As with so much about sleep, the reality is more complex.
 Let’s look at a few of the most important factors that affect our individual needs for sleep.

 Sleep needs change over our lifetimes, most dramatically during the developmental years of childhood and adolescence.
 Any parent knows newborns need a lot of sleep throughout the day and night.
 But right through their high-school years, children and teens need more sleep than adults to, to help fuel all the physiological growth and development they’re undergoing.

 It's often known that sleep quality decreases with age.
 This is tied to slow-wave sleep.
 Slow-wave sleep (SWS) refers to phase 3 sleep, which is the deepest phase of non-rapid eye movement (NREM) sleep.
 Slow waves are produced in the medial prefrontal cortex, an area of the brain.
 The medial prefrontal cortex deteriorates over time, older people typically experience less slow-wave sleep during a normal sleep cycle and have a harder time processing memories.